Traditional ecological knowledge

 Batwa participants in a Forest Peoples Programme-sponsored project contributing their knowledge to a relief map of a forested area.

 Traditional ecological knowledge (TEK) is a cumulative body of knowledge, practice, and belief, evolving by adaptive processes and handed down through generations by cultural transmission, about the relationship of living beings (including humans) with one another and with their environment.
 (Note: There is no single definition for traditional ecological knowledge and some prefer other terms for the same or similar concepts.
 The definition given here is from the fourth edition of Fikret Berkes' Sacred Ecology which has evolved through work and consultation dating back to 1993.)

-The application of TEK in the field of ecological management and science is still controversial, as methods of acquiring and collecting knowledge—although often including forms of empirical research and experimentation— may differ from those most often used to create and validate scientific ecological knowledge.
+The integration of TEK into ecological management has been debated, as traditional knowledge is often based on long-term observation, cultural methods, and experiential learning, rather than the standardized experimental and quantitative methods typical of Western ecological science.
+These differences in knowledge acquisition and validation have led to discussions about how TEK can be effectively and respectfully incorporated into ecological studies and ecological management.
 Non-tribal government agencies, such as the U.S. EPA, have established integration programs with some tribal governments in order to incorporate TEK in environmental plans and climate change tracking.
-In contrast to the universality towards which contemporary academic pursuits often aim, TEK is not necessarily a universal concept among various societies, instead referring to a system of knowledge traditions or practices that are heavily dependent on "place".
+In contrast to the universality towards which contemporary academic pursuits often aim, TEK does not function as a universal set of principles, but as a family of culturally situated rules and practices rooted in specific places and ecological worldviews.

-There is a debate whether Indigenous populations retain intellectual property rights over traditional knowledge and whether use of this knowledge requires prior permission and license.
+There is an ongoing debate in international law and policy about whether Indigenous peoples retain intellectual property rights over traditional knowledge and whether third parties should be required to obtain prior informed consent or a licence before using such knowledge.

+The WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge addresses disclosure requirements and benefit-sharing when traditional knowledge or associated genetic resources are used in intellectual property filings.

 This is especially complicated because TEK is most frequently preserved as oral tradition and as such may lack objectively confirmed documentation.
 As such, the same methods that could resolve the issue of documentation to meet legal requirements may compromise the very nature of traditional knowledge.

-Traditional knowledge is used by its holders to maintain ecological resources necessary for survival.
-While TEK and the communities which contain it are threatened in the context of rapid climate change or environmental degradation, TEK also can help to explain the impacts of those changes within the ecosystem.
+Traditional knowledge informs Indigenous horticulture and stewardship practices that maintain and, in some cases, enhance plan and animal populations relied upon for subsistence.
+While TEK and the communities which contain it are often marginalized within dominant scientific and societal frameworks, they provide valuable perspectives that can contextualize environmental change.